EnzymeFunctionInitiative/EST/docs/source/est/import/index.rst

 -----------------

 Import consists of collecting accession IDs and retrieving sequences.
-Both scripts need to be run for all input types because the accession retrival script also filters the accessions.
+Both scripts need to be run for all input types because the accession retrieval script also filters the accessions.

 To get accession IDs,::